Mercer market review

 Our monthly and quarterly insights reports provide a summary of what we believe to be the most significant news points and market movements and attempt to explain them, aiming to keep you on track and informed while still allowing you to keep a focus on the long term.

-Global equities and fixed income posted positive returns in May.
-US equities outperformed both international and emerging market equities.
-International equities outperformed emerging markets.
-Growth significantly outperformed value during the month.
+Global equities and fixed income generally posted positive returns in July.
+US equities underperformed international equities due to a weaker US dollar but outperformed emerging market equities.
+Growth significantly underperformed value during the month (as measured by the Russell 3000).

 Mercer's Monthly Market Monitor provides an overview of global financial markets.